sarisabban/SinfNet/README.md

 `python SinfNet.py --via` or `python SinfNet.py -v`

 You must have FireFox for this to work.
+There is a bug with tool where the boxes are described in an unconventional way

+Use this tool only for polygon annotation that will be used with instance segmentation, use the following command for bounding box annotation:

+`python SinfNet.py --bbox` or `python SinfNet.py -b`

+You will be prompted to add the labels, then type *end* to finish adding the label and start the GUI program.
+A new directory called *BBox_Annotations* will be generated that will contain the annotations in .txt format.

 4. Watch the video to understand how to annotate using this tool, or read the manual under *Help > Getting Started*.